edamame-course/docs/drafts/2014-08-13-intro_qiime_tutorial.md

 ```
 This is a nice QIIME command to call frequently, because it provides the total number of sequences in a file, as well as some information about the lengths of those sequences.
 But, suppose we wanted to know more than the median/mean of these sequences?

-Another trick with QIIME is that you can call all the mothur commands within the QIIME environment, which is very handy.  mothur offers a very useful commande called `summary.seqs`, which operates on a fasta/fna file to give summary statistics about its contents.
+Another trick with QIIME is that you can call all the mothur commands within the QIIME environment, which is very handy.  mothur offers a very useful command called `summary.seqs`, which operates on a fasta/fna file to give summary statistics about its contents.
 We will cover mothur in all its glory later, but for now, execute the command:

 ```
 mothur